pugjs/void-elements/README.md

 void-elements
 ==============

-### Array of "void elements" defined by the HTML specification
+### Object of "void elements" defined by the HTML specification

 Exports an `Object` of "void element" node names as defined by the HTML spec.